abinit/abinit/doc/tutorial/gstore.md

 to reduce the number of $\kk$ and $\qq$ points to the appropriate irreducible Brillouin zone, or automatically filtering the bands in transport calculations.

-However, this strategy also has important drawbacks.
-The e-ph matrix elements must be recomputed from scratch every time a new physical quantity is evaluated.
+However, this strategy also has important drawbacks since the e-ph matrix elements must be recomputed from scratch every time a new physical quantity is evaluated.
 More critically, there exist algorithms in which the same set of e-ph matrix elements is required multiple times.
 A notable example is the VarPEq algorithm: here an external SCF loop is present, and at each iteration the code must evaluate terms that depend on a fixed set of e-ph matrix elements.